 Moving Forward From Here

 If you or a loved one has been injured in a pedestrian crash that was caused by another person, please seek legal assistance.
 We know that insurance companies will work to secure the lowest compensation possible for your expenses, but that is not fair.
-At the SMA Law Group we will work on getting:
+At the SMT Legal we will work on getting:

 - Coverage for your medical bills